Rail transport in the Soviet Union: Railway colleges

 The Soviet Union had several railway colleges which trained engineers specializing in railway topics.
 Most of them still exist.

 Post-Soviet rail traffic

 After the dissolution of the Soviet Union in 1991, railway traffic in Russia sharply declined and new major electrification projects were not undertaken except for the line to Murmansk which was completed in 2005.
 Work continued on completing the electrification of the Trans-Siberian Railway, but at a slower pace, finishing in 2002.
 However, the percent of tonne-kilometers hauled today by electric trains has increased to about 85%.

-Railway Book Publication
+Railway book publication

 The Soviet Union published a large number of books on railways.
 For just the last half of 1956, 148 titles were published.
 Some of these books were very short, perhaps only fifteen pages.
 But many were a few hundred pages long and some were written as textbooks for use in railway classes in railway colleges.